Jones-Robert-M/Literature-Review/README.md

 -   `wordcloud.png`: A word cloud generated from the paper titles and abstracts.
 -   `cluster_summaries.json`: A JSON file with a summary of each paper cluster.
 -   `similarity_graph.png`: A graph visualization of the paper similarity network.
+-   `corpus_summary.txt`: A textual summary of the entire aggregated corpus of abstracts.
+-   `reference_overlap.png`: (Only if `sub-search` is enabled and successful) A histogram showing the distribution of shared references between articles.

 ## Project Structure